Opinion | The images of Trump’s mob are unforgettable

 First, one could viscerally sense the barbarity of the mob.
 The hellish violence, the taunts and the determination to find and kill both House Speaker Nancy Pelosi (D-Calif.) and Vice President Mike Pence should appall any decent human.
 But not the former president.
 In a video to the mob, he told them, “We love you.”
 There is no more vivid example of the pathology of the ex-president who embraces anyone who will “fight” for him.
 By placing Pence center stage in the trial, House managers made clear just how dangerous it was for the ex-president to incite a mob willing to kill Pence.

 Second, the disrespect and violence against law enforcement officers were more stunning than we initially realized.
-Video police officer Daniel Hodges being crushed in a doorway, with blood on his face, should disabuse anyone of the notion that the former president and his minions revere the police.
+Video of police officer Daniel Hodges being crushed in a doorway, with blood on his face, should disabuse anyone of the notion that the former president and his minions revere the police.
 They stand not for law and order, but for chaos and malevolence.

 Third, knowing that the vast majority of Republicans will nevertheless vote to acquit despite the shocking evidence should put in perspective how abnormal the Republican Party has become.
 To remain in good standing in the GOP, they must divorce themselves from any sense of compassion (for those hurt or killed), gratitude (toward those who saved them) or loyalty (not even to Pence).
 How will they rationalize their cringeworthy support for the MAGA cult leader years from now?
 How do they rationalize it now?